County Court Business Centre Claim Form – What To Do Next

 It’s unwise to ignore a County Court Business Centre claim.
 They do not give up.
 If you choose to keep ignoring them, they might take you to court, which can escalate the situation.

 I owe the money.
-What should I do?
+How do I pay?

 You can admit the debt when filling out the Acknowledgement of Service form.
 Plus, you can make an offer to pay back the money when admitting the full amount of the claim using the documents included in the Response Pack.